AML measures for non-face-to-face customers: Combatting money laundering threats

 How do non-face-to-face clients pose a threat to your business?

-Technology has made rapid inroads into DNFBPs, VASPs, and FIs.
-Customers require on-demand, anytime, and anywhere services.
-They want to perform remote and digital transactions to avoid physical presence and visits.
-These are digital transactions conducted via mobiles or the internet.
+Technology has made rapid inroads into DNFBPs, Virtual Assets Service Providers (VASPs), and FIs.
+Customers these days want to perform remote and digital transactions to avoid physical presence and visits.
+These digital transactions are conducted via mobile apps and the internet.

-ID verification and KYC software make all of these possible.
+ID verification and Know Your Customer (KYC) software make all these possible.
 Many regulated entities, especially banks and other financial institutions, have embraced such digital business methods.

-But, in such cases, money laundering risks for the regulated entity increase.
-Remote onboarding of non-face-to-face customers exposes DNFBPs and VASPs to the following risks:
+But, in such cases, ML and TF risks for the Regulated Entity needs to be carefully analysed and mitigated.
+Remote onboarding of NFTF customers exposes DNFBPs and VASPs to the following risks:

 Fake identities

-Customers can use fake identities to open an account with your business and conduct transactions.
-Since you won’t be able to associate their wrongdoing with a face and identity, it becomes difficult to capture them.
-This anonymity of non-face-to-face customers increases the ML, TF, and PF risks for your business.
+Customers can use fake identities to open an account with Regulated Entity’s business and conduct transactions.
+Since regulated entities won’t be able to associate their wrongdoing with a face and identity, it becomes difficult to ascertain the real perpetrators.
+This anonymity of NFTF customers may increase the ML and TF risks for regulated entity’s business.

 Limited visibility of customer behaviour

-Physical interaction with customers enables an understanding of their behaviour.
-In the absence of such face-to-face meetings, you have no idea of their conduct and actions.
-So, it becomes difficult to identify suspicious behaviour, activity, or transaction.
+Physical interaction with customers facilitates with understanding their behaviour and demeanour.
+In the absence of such face-to-face meetings, Regulated Entities have no idea of their actual conduct and actions.
+It becomes difficult to identify suspicious behaviour, activity, or transaction.

 Transaction speed

 Digital transactions are faster than normal in-person transactions.
-So, money launderers prefer to engage in non-face-to-face transactions so that criminal activity occurs faster before anyone detects suspicious behaviour.
+Money launderers prefer to engage in NFTF transactions so that criminal activity occurs quickly, before anyone can detect suspicious behaviour and report it for further action.

 Hidden ownership structures

-In the case of non-face-to-face customers, understanding the ownership structure is challenging.
-They might be using this anonymity feature to hide their beneficial ownership.
-There might be possibilities of the presence of shell companies to conduct transactions.
-This is a widespread way by which non-face-to-face clients launder money.
+In the case of NFTF customers, understanding the ownership structure is challenging.
+Money launderers may use the anonymity feature in NFTF interactions to hide their beneficial ownership.
+There might be a possibility of the use of shell companies to conduct transactions.
+This is a widespread typology by which NFTF clients may launder money.

-With in-person onboarding, the compliance team gets a chance to ask questions and counter-question the customer.
+With in-person onboarding, the compliance team gets a chance to ask questions and counter-questions to the customer.
 Remote onboarding works in a pre-defined way and offers little flexibility.
 Further, the human element is missing, so judgement is on technology to identify suspicious customers and their activities.

 Cross-border transactions

-Engaging in cross-border transactions is the most effective way for non-face-to-face financial criminals to conduct crimes.
+Engaging in cross-border transactions is one of the methods adopted by financial criminals to launder money.
 Identifying the origin and destination of funds in transactions conducted across different jurisdictions is challenging.
-Also, it becomes easier for anonymous customers to hide these details or produce false documents.
-This is how money laundering occurs predominantly in such cases.
+It also becomes easier for anonymous customers to hide these details or produce false documents.

 Third-party risks

-DNFBPs and VASPs who rely on third parties to conduct KYC and CDD expose themselves to ML/TF risks if the third parties do not adopt adequate procedures for customer identification and verification.
-The criminals may exploit the vulnerabilities existing in third-party KYC and onboarding procedures and misuse the system.
+DNFBPs and VASPs who rely on third parties to conduct KYC and Customer Due Diligence (CDD) expose themselves to ML/TF risks if the third parties do not adopt and successfully implement adequate procedures for customer identification and verification.
+The criminals may exploit the vulnerabilities existing in third-party KYC and onboarding procedures and misuse the system to launder money.

 Data security and privacy

-Online onboarding exposes the firm to data security and privacy breaches.
-The genuine customers’ accounts may be taken over by criminals to perform their illegal activities, and this exposes the DNFBPs and VASPs to various types of ML/TF risks.
+Online onboarding through technology exposes the Regulated Entities to data security and privacy breaches.
+The genuine customers’ accounts may be taken over by criminals to perform their illegal activities, and this exposes the regulated entities such as DNFBPs and VASPs to various types of ML/TF risks.

 Common ML/TF Typologies employed through NFTF Channels

-Smurfing and structuring are the most common ML/TF typologies employed by criminals onboarded through NFTF channels.
+Smurfing and structuring are the most common ML/TF typologies employed by money launderers that may be onboarded through NFTF channels.

 Structuring

-Criminals are resorting to structuring split large transactions into several small transactions to avoid their detection.
+Criminals may resort to structuring large transactions into several small transactions to avoid their detection.
 Normally, regulators across the globe have specified thresholds for reporting cash transactions.
-The criminals smartly plan their transactions to avoid crossing the thresholds.
+The criminals smartly plan their transactions to avoid crossing these thresholds.

 Smurfing

 Smurfing is similar to structuring.
-Here, the criminals split transactions into small amounts and use multiple parties to deposit funds into the banking system.
+In smurfing, the criminals split transactions into small amounts and use multiple parties to deposit funds into the banking system.

 Effective AML measures for non-face-to-face customers

-Following are some of the effective AML measures that you can carry out to manage your ML/TF risks arising out of the digital onboarding of customers:
+Following are some of the effective AML measures that Regulated Entities can carry out to manage ML/TF risks arising out of the digital onboarding of customers:

 Develop a risk-based approach to respond to risks related to non-face-to-face clients

-If customers’ risks are high, enhanced due diligence measures should also be implemented.
-If the risk is low, you can continue with the existing KYC and simple due diligence.
+If an NFTF customer is found to pose high risk to the Regulated Entity, Enhanced Due Diligence (EDD) measures should also be implemented.
+If the NFTF customer poses low risk, Regulated Entities can continue with the existing KYC and simple due diligence.

 Create customised identification and verification procedures

-Since the risk is high, you can have custom identity checks to protect your business.
-Define the minimum criteria for accepting non-face-to-face customers.
-This depends on the nature of your business operations.
-If your sector is more susceptible to money laundering threats, it’s better to avoid such remote online customers.
-You can define new verification procedures like submission of more documents, manual visits to the client’s office, or any other relevant action.
+Since the risks posed by NFTF customers needs to be examined carefully, Regulated Entities can have custom identity checks to protect their business.
+They can do so by defining the minimum criteria for accepting NFTF customers.
+This depends on the nature of a Regulated Entity’s business operations.
+If the Regulated Entity’s sector is more susceptible to money laundering threats, it’s better to avoid onboarding such remote NFTF customers.
+Regulated Entities can define new verification procedures like submission of more documents, manual visits to the client’s office, or any other relevant action.

-- Check for certification and attestation of documents.
-Such certification must be from specific authorised individuals or organisations.
+• Regulated Entities must check for certification and attestation of documents: Such certification must be from specific authorised individuals or organisations.
 Such attestation can facilitate higher credibility in the authenticity of documents.

-- You must also ask for additional proof to know the non-face-to-face clients better.
-These documents must be from reliable sources that can verify these customers’ identities.
+• Regulated Entities must ask for additional proof to know the NFTF clients better: These documents must be from reliable sources that can verify these customers’ identities.

-- Have a known third party to guarantee the authenticity of such customers.
-Check if your existing customers, suppliers, or associates have complete knowledge of these customers.
-Also, ensure that you have complete KYC and due diligence of these third parties.
+• Regulated Entities should have a known third party to guarantee the authenticity of such customers: To check if the Regulated Entity’s existing customers, suppliers, or associates have complete knowledge of these customers.
+Also, ensure that Regulated Entities have conducted complete KYC and due diligence of these third parties.

 Consider the non-face-to-face clients’ geographical location

-One aspect that you can consider critically is the geographical location of your customers.
-Be very careful about who you onboard as a customer.
-Have second thoughts if the customer is from any of the following jurisdictions:
+One aspect that Regulated Entities can consider critically is the geographical location of their customers.
+Regulated Entities must exercise caution if the customer is from any of the following jurisdictions:

 Apply risk-based due diligence measures for non-face-to-face clients

-- Exercising caution before engaging in transactions with these NFTF clients.
+• Exercising caution before engaging in transactions with NFTF clients.
 The first payment must be from a known bank account in the customer’s name.
 Even for the succeeding transactions, details need to be checked thoroughly.

 Hire third parties for identity verifications of cross-border customers

-Dealing with non-face-to-face clients becomes challenging when they reside in other countries.
+Dealing with NFTF clients becomes challenging when they reside in other countries.
 The identity documents are different from the local UAE documents.
-However, you must get all possible identity and address evidence from your customers.
-Now, match the details provided by the customers with these documents.

 Employ video conferencing AML measures for identifying and verifying non-face-to-face customers

-You can conduct a video-based process to verify the identities of your customers.
-This will be a secure, live, and informed audio-visual interaction between the regulated entity and the customer.
-You must obtain the customer’s consent before conducting such a meeting.
+Regulated Entities can conduct a video-based process to verify the identities of their customers.
+This will be a secure, live, and informed audio-visual interaction between the Regulated Entity and the customer.
+Regulated Entities must obtain the customer’s consent before conducting such a meeting.

-Manage the KYC verification process through this video conferencing method.
-Have a live video call with the regulated entity’s KYC expert.
-You will interview them with identity questions and detect their liveness.
-Check their identity documents live by asking the customer to hold them in the video.
-Match the face with the photo to verify the identity in real time.
-Also, click live photos for facial recognition.
+To manage the KYC verification process through video conferencing, a live video call with the Regulated Entity’s KYC expert and the customer needs to be conducted.
+Regulated Entities will interview the customer with identity questions and detect their liveness.
+Verification also involves checking the customer’s identity documents live by asking the customer to hold them in the video and matching their face with the photo to verify the identity in real time.
+Verification also includes clicking live photos for facial recognition.

-However, you also need to ensure a secure way of conducting this video interview.
+However, Regulated Entities also need to ensure a secure way of conducting this video interview.
 It must be end-to-end encrypted.
 The video must be clear enough to verify the identity of the customer.
 The live GPS coordinates and date-time of the customer interview must be available in the video recording.

 Use advanced technologies to confirm non-face-to-face customer identity

 Technologies like artificial intelligence, machine learning, and blockchain have improved many sectors.
-You can use the same technologies in AML measures for non-face-to-face customers.
+Regulated Entities can use the same technologies in AML measures for NFTF customers.
 One way to do this is to use them for customer data storage data and comparison with other documents.

-You can use AI in facial recognition to verify customers’ identities based on the proof they submit.
+Regulated Entities can use AI in facial recognition to verify customers’ identities based on the proof they submit.
 AI even helps confirm the authenticity of identity proof submitted by customers.
 AI makes it possible to check the passport chip of biometric passports and the authenticity of holograms.
-You can use blockchain technology for secure and confidential data storage.
-You can also implement AML software, which supports liveness checks.
-It will help you reduce deepfakes and strengthen your defenses against ML/TF.
+Regulated entities can use blockchain technology for secure and confidential data storage.
+Regulated entities can also implement AML software, which supports liveness checks.
+It will help regulated entities reduce deepfakes and strengthen their defences against ML/TF.

 Monitor transactions for unusual trends or patterns

-Transaction monitoring is an effective AML measure for non-face-to-face customers.
-You should be careful about any unusual or out-of-pattern behaviour of customer transactions.
-So, when supervising their transactions, look out for the following:
+Transaction monitoring is an effective AML measure for NFTF customers.
+Regulated Entities should rely on transaction monitoring to identify any unusual or out-of-pattern behaviour of customer transactions.
+So, when monitoring their transactions, entities can look out for the following:

 Ongoing monitoring is a critical AML measure for non-face-to-face clients